 Donald Trump Jr. has filed an application in court demanding details of his estranged wife’s net worth, following reports that she inherited several million dollars from her late father.
-While the parties involved make this move attention-grabbing, demands for Statements of Net Worth (called “Financial Affidavits” in some states) are standard in any divorce action.
+While the parties involved make this move attention-grabbing, demands for a Statement of Net Worth (called a “Financial Affidavit” in some states) are standard in any divorce action.
 What is likely to be more relevant in Don Jr’s. divorce is whether he has a claim to any inheritance Vanessa Trump received during their marriage, and what is at stake if either party has assets that they fail to disclose.

 What is a Statement of Net Worth?